 Why Your Posting Time on TikTok Matters

 The problem comes down to how TikTok's "For You" page algorithm works.
-The algorithm needs to see immediate positive signals—likes, comments, shares, and watch time—within the first one to two hours after you post.
+Understanding these signals is essential whether you are a creator or a brand.
+The algorithm needs to see immediate positive signals -- likes, comments, shares, and watch time -- within the first one to two hours after you post.
 This initial engagement tells the algorithm that your content is worth showing to more people.

 If you post when your target audience is asleep, at work, or otherwise offline, your video gets no initial traction.
 The algorithm interprets this silence as a sign that your content isn't engaging, and it stops pushing it to new viewers before it ever has a chance.